goncaloalves/neovim-plugin-hello-world/README.md

 # neovim-plugin-hello-world

-A simple Neovim plugin that demonstrates how to create a basic "Hello World" functionality.
+A simple Neovim plugin that demonstrates how to create a basic "Hello World" functionality with a plugin in Neovim.

+Here is [my blog post](https://dev.to/iamgoncaloalves/how-i-developed-my-first-neovim-plugin-a-step-by-step-guide-1lcb) about how I developed this plugin.

 ## Features